tmtmtm/bashible/README.md

 ##### skip

-a) if used before all task blocks started, stops execution of the blebook
+a) if used before all task blocks started, skips all following tasks in the blebook (exits the process)

 ```bash
 when 'var_is_empty ENVIRONMENT' skip